GeoJun77/MoodQueue/README.md

 # MoodQueue 🎵

-Generate Spotify playlists from your mood — powered by AI.
+Generate Spotify playlists from your mood

 ## Tech Stack